re-data/re-data/README.md

 <img src="./docs/static/table_dashboard2.png" width="80%"></img>

-Redata UI makes it easy to control what's dashboards and metrics are generated and tweak that to your needs
+Redata UI makes it easy to control what's dashboards and metrics are generated and tweak that to your needs.
+You can view all your tables here and adjust monitoring runned for them.

 <img src="./docs/static/redata_ui.png" width="80%"></img>